ruchivaishnav27/BookSearchEngine/README.md

 ## Installation

 To use this application, one must first install an Apollo Server as well as GraphQL.
-Then they can follow along using this link:

 ## Usage